crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 # Steps for running CRISP with image modules

+First need to install all required packages.
+Use the followiwng command to install packages:
+`pip install -r requirements_new.txt`

 ## 1. Image Preprocess
 Run the image preprocessing script to resize, normalize, and augment the images:\
 `python image_scripts/preprocess_images.py --image_preprocess_config experiment_configs/image_preprocess.json`